Sepp Maier

-Josef Dieter "Sepp" Maier ([ˈjoːzɛf ˈdiːtɐ zɛp ˈmaɪɐ]; born 28 February 1944) is a German former professional football goalkeeper who played for Bayern Munich and the Germany national football team.
-Regarded as one of football's greatest goalkeepers, he was nicknamed "Die Katze von Anzing" ("the cat from Anzing") for his fast reflexes, agility, flexibility, speed, and consistency; in addition to his shot-stopping ability, Maier was also known for his ability to dominate his box, as well as his sense of humour and personality throughout his career, which made him a fan favourite.
+Josef Dieter "Sepp" Maier ([ˈjoːzɛf ˈdiːtɐ zɛp ˈmaɪɐ]; born 28 February 1944) is a German former professional footballer who played as a goalkeeper for Bayern Munich and the West Germany national team.
+Regarded as one of football's greatest goalkeepers, he was nicknamed "Die Katze von Anzing" ("the cat from Anzing") for his fast reflexes, agility, flexibility, speed, and consistency.
+With 709 matches played across seventeen seasons, he was Bayern's all-time record appearance holder, until he was surpassed by Thomas Müller in 2024.

+In addition to his shot-stopping ability, Maier was also known for his ability to dominate his box, as well as his sense of humour and personality throughout his career, which made him a fan favourite.
 Regarding his playing style, he once quipped "a keeper should give off a sense of calm, and not fall asleep while doing so."

 Club career

 Born in Metten, Bavaria, Maier spent his entire professional career at Bayern Munich.
 He began playing for Bayern's youth sides in 1958.
 During the 1970s, he was part of the legendary Bayern team which included the likes of Franz Beckenbauer and Gerd Müller which won four West German league titles, three German cups, and three consecutive European Cups (1974 defeating Atlético Madrid, 1975 defeating Leeds United, 1976 defeating AS Saint-Étienne).
 He had previously tasted success in Europe in 1967 when Bayern won the European Cup Winners Cup, defeating Rangers F.C. in the final in extra time.
 In the five games of the four European finals, the 1974 title having been won in a replay, Maier allowed a total of one goal.

 Maier was elected German Footballer of the Year in 1975, 1977, and 1978.
 Between 1966 and 1979 he played in 442 consecutive Bundesliga matches, still a German national record.

+On 14 July 1979, Maier suffered serious injuries in a self-inflicted traffic accident.
+While aquaplaning, he veered out of his lane and collided with an oncoming car, resulting in minor injuries to two women.
+Initially admitted to the district hospital over the weekend, medical staff there failed to recognize the extent of his injuries, diagnosing only a few rib fractures.
+However, through his friend Uli Hoeneß, newly appointed as Bayern manager, Maier was connected with the Bayern club doctor.
+Upon the doctor's recommendation, Maier was transferred to Großhadern hospital, where X-rays revealed a ruptured lung, a displaced liver, a torn diaphragm, and a collection of two and a half liters of blood in his abdominal cavity.
+An emergency surgery at Großhadern saved Maier's life.
+He started training again on 26 November 1979, but then had to end his career, having missed the entire 1979–80 season.